Aftermath Entertainment: History

 Upon his departure from Death Row Records on March 22, 1996, Dr. Dre quickly launched Aftermath Entertainment through Death Row's former parent label, Interscope Records.
 It was founded as a "boutique label" that prides itself on "quality over quantity", focusing on small numbers of high-profile releases.

-Dr. Dre Presents: The Aftermath was the label's first release.
-The compilation, featuring artists who were amongst the label's first signees, was released on November 26, 1996.
+A few months prior to the release of his compilation album and the label's first release, Dr. Dre Presents: The Aftermath, a July 1996 Source magazine article titled 'Dr. Dre Leaves Death Row' featured the producer discussing his departure and hinting at new tracks, "East Coast/West Coast Killaz" and RBX's "Blunt Time".
+The first single/video for the album was the aforementioned "East Coast/West Coast Killaz", which was released amidst the height of the East Coast–West Coast hip-hop rivalry and nearly two months after 2Pac's murder.
+The track featured B-Real, RBX, Nas and KRS1, under the name Group Therapy and the music video even featured a cameo from Southern rap star Scarface.
+The track appealed to artists to "kill that noise" and end the verbal sparring and hostilities.
+Though critically acclaimed, the track failed to make a major impression in mainstream radio play and influence.
+The same held true for Dr. Dre's second single for the album, "Been There, Done That", in which Dre performs solo.
+It received some moderate video play on MTV and BET, but featured a more subdued and laid back version of Dre, that failed to make a huge impact commercially.
+These singles were released well ahead of the album, along with a feature segment on Dre that ran repeatedly on MTV.
 The album entered the charts at #6 and went platinum.

-A few months prior to the album's release Dr. Dre had grabbed the cover of the Source Magazine.
-The title of the issue was "Dr. Dre Leaves Death Row" and in the article he alludes to a couple of tracks that Dre was cooking up for the album—"East Coast/West Coast Killaz" and RBX "Blunt Time".
-The first single/video for the album was the aforementioned "East Coast/West Coast Killaz" which was one of the more timely tracks in hip-hop history, as it was released amidst the height of the East/West rap wars and nearly to the date of 2pac's murder.
-The track featured A-list artists from both coasts—B-Real, RBX, Nas, KRS1—under the name Group Therapy—and the music video even featured a cameo from Southern rap star Scarface, as people in a smoke-filled room talked about a secret plan to shut down hip-hop.
-The track appealed to artists to "Kill that Noise" and end the East/West beef before it was too late.
-Though critically acclaimed, the track failed to make a major impression in mainstream radio play and influence.
-The same holds true for Dr. Dre's second single for the album in which Dre performs every verse for the track as a solo artist.
-The song "Been There, Done That" received some moderate video play on MTV and BET, but featured a more subdued and laid back version of Dre, that failed to make a huge impact commercially.
-These singles were released well ahead of the album—along with a feature segment on Dre and his Aftermath Presents Compilation that ran repeatedly on MTV.
-The hype did earn Dre a top 10 album upon its release, another platinum plaque, yet somehow was still considered to be a flop according to Dre's exorbitantly high expectations.
-It remains somewhat of a cult classic to this day.
-Most the artists on the album wouldn't be around when the label would take off a couple years later on the back of Eminem, but Mel-Man appears as a solo rapper/producer for the cut "Shttin On The World" and would remain a key producer for the label on upcoming hit projects.
+Mel-Man appeared as a solo rapper/producer for the cut "Shttin On The World" and would remain a key producer for the label on upcoming projects.